0xM1cx/Obsidian-Notes/Programming/C-Sharp/OOP (I).md

 }
 ```
 3. **Default Constructor**
-   If we have not defined a constructor in a class, then C# will automatically create a default constructor with an empty code and no parameters.
+   If we have not defined a constructor in a class, then C# will automatically create a default constructor with an empty code and no parameters. **NOTE:** <u>In the default constructor, all the numeric fields are initialized to 0, whereas string and object are initialized as null.</u>
    ```cs
    using System;